Symptoms can include fatigue and pain in muscles and joints.

 The risk of developing decompression sickness increases with many of the following factors:

 Because excess nitrogen remains dissolved in the body tissues for at least 12 hours after each dive, repeated dives within 1 day are more likely to cause decompression sickness than a single dive.
-Flying immediately after diving (such as at the end of a vacation) exposes people to an even lower atmospheric pressure, making decompression sickness slightly more likely.
+Flying within 12 to 24 hours after diving (such as at the end of a vacation) exposes people to an even lower atmospheric pressure, making decompression sickness slightly more likely.

 Nitrogen bubbles may form in small blood vessels or in the tissues themselves.
 Tissues with a high fat content, such as those in the brain and spinal cord, are particularly likely to be affected, because nitrogen dissolves very readily in fats.

-Symptoms of decompression sickness usually develop more slowly than do those of air embolism and pulmonary barotrauma.
+Symptoms of decompression sickness usually develop more slowly than do those of air embolism Arterial Gas Embolism Arterial gas embolism is blockage of blood supply to organs caused by bubbles in an artery.
+It is a leading cause of death among underwater divers, such as scuba divers, who breathe compressed... read more and pulmonary barotrauma Pulmonary barotrauma Barotrauma is tissue injury caused by a change in pressure, which compresses or expands gas contained in various body structures.
+The lungs, gastrointestinal tract, part of the face covered... read more .
 Only half of the people with decompression sickness have symptoms within 1 hour of surfacing, but 90% have symptoms by 6 hours.
 Symptoms commonly begin gradually and take some time to reach their maximum effect.
 The first symptoms may be

 The less severe type (or musculoskeletal form) of decompression sickness, often called the bends, typically causes pain.
 The pain usually occurs in the joints of the arms or legs, back, or muscles.
 Sometimes the location is hard to pinpoint.
 The pain may be mild or intermittent at first but may steadily grow stronger and become severe.
 The pain may be sharp or may be described as “deep” or “like something boring into bone.”
 It is worse when moving.

-Less common symptoms include itching, skin mottling, swollen lymph nodes, rash, and extreme fatigue.
+Less common symptoms include itching, skin mottling, rash, swelling of the arm, chest, or abdomen, and extreme fatigue.
 These symptoms do not threaten life but may precede more dangerous problems.